neumino/neumino.github.io/movies.md

 ### Mortal Kombat
 *Released on 2021-04-07, vote average 8*

-MMA fighter Cole Young seeks out Earth&#39;s greatest champions in order to stand against the enemies of Outworld in a high stakes battle for the universe.
+Washed-up MMA fighter Cole Young, unaware of his heritage, and hunted by Emperor Shang Tsung&#39;s best warrior, Sub-Zero, seeks out and trains with Earth&#39;s greatest champions as he prepares to stand against the enemies of Outworld in a high stakes battle for the universe.

 <iframe id="player"
 	type="text/html"